• Skip to primary navigation

 Make the Filling

-1. Meanwhile, add the ground pork, oyster sauce (I like this one), fish sauce, salt, pepper, sugar, shallots, green onions, cornstarch, and sesame oil.
+1. Meanwhile, add the ground pork, rehydrated mushrooms, oyster sauce (I like this one), fish sauce, salt, pepper, sugar, shallots, green onions, cornstarch, and sesame oil.
 Mix until well-combined.

 2. Let the filling mixture for at least 20 minutes or overnight.